kmacdonald06/language-translator/language-support.md

 ## Translation models
 {: #translation-models

-{{site.data.keyword.languagetranslatorshort}} can translate text for the following languages.
+{{site.data.keyword.languagetranslatorshort}} can translate the following languages.
 Click a language in the list below to view a list of compatible translation models.

 - [Arabic](#arabic)